Official websites use .gov

 3. Centers for Disease Control and Prevention [Internet].
 Atlanta: U.S. Department of Health and Human Services; 2021 Sexually Transmitted Diseases Treatment Guidelines: Screening Recommendations and Considerations Referenced in Treatment Guidelines and Original Sources; [reviewed 2021 Sep 15; cited 2022 Mar 17]; [about 11 screens].
 Available from: https://www.cdc.gov/std/treatment-guidelines/screening-recommendations.htm

 4. Centers for Disease Control and Prevention [Internet].
-Atlanta: U.S. Department of Health and Human Services; Chlamydia-CDC Fact Sheet [reviewed 2022 Mar 7; cited 2022 Mar 17]; [about 4 screens].
-Available from: https://www.cdc.gov/std/chlamydia/stdfact-chlamydia.htm
+Atlanta: U.S. Department of Health and Human Services; About Chlamydia; [reviewed 2022 Mar 7; cited 2022 Mar 17]; [about 4 screens].
+Available from: https://www.cdc.gov/chlamydia/about/

-7. Testing.com [Internet].
+5. Testing.com [Internet].
 Seattle (WA): OneCare Media; c2022.
 Chlamydia Testing; [modified 2021 Nov 9; cited 2022 Mar 17]; [about 11 screens].
 Available from: https://www.testing.com/tests/chlamydia-test/

-8. Mayo Clinic [Internet].
+6. Mayo Clinic [Internet].
 Mayo Foundation for Medical Education and Research; c1998–2022.
 Chlamydia trachomatis; [cited 2022 Mar 17]; [about 4 screens].
 Available from: https://www.mayoclinic.org/diseases-conditions/chlamydia/diagnosis-treatment/drc-20355355

-9. Mayo Clinic [Internet].
+7. Mayo Clinic [Internet].
 Mayo Foundation for Medical Education and Research; c1998–2022.
 Urinalysis; [cited 2022 Mar 17]; [about 6 screens].
 Available from: https://www.mayoclinic.org/tests-procedures/urinalysis/about/pac-20384907

-10. Merck Manual Consumer Version [Internet].
+8. Merck Manual Consumer Version [Internet].
 Kenilworth (NJ): Merck & Co., Inc.; c2022.
 Urinalysis and Urine Culture; [modified 2020 May; cited 2022 Mar 17]; [about 3 screens].
 Available from: https://www.merckmanuals.com/home/kidney-and-urinary-tract-disorders/diagnosis-of-kidney-and-urinary-tract-disorders/urinalysis-and-urine-culture

-11. Eunice Kennedy Shriver National Institute of Child Health and Human Development [Internet].
+9. Eunice Kennedy Shriver National Institute of Child Health and Human Development [Internet].
 Bethesda (MD): U.S. Department of Health and Human Services; What are some types of and treatments for sexually transmitted diseases (STDs) or sexually transmitted infections (STIs)?; [modified 2017 Jan 31; cited 2022 Mar 17]; [about 8 screens].
 Available from: https://www.nichd.nih.gov/health/topics/stds/conditioninfo/types#Chlamydia

-12. Testing.com [Internet].
+10. Testing.com [Internet].
 Seattle (WA): OneCare Media; c2022.
 At-Home Chlamydia Testing; [modified 2021 Nov 9; cited 2022 Mar 17]; [about 14 screens].
 Available from: https://www.testing.com/tests/at-home-chlamydia-test/

-13. Testing.com [Internet].
+11. Testing.com [Internet].
 Seattle (WA): OneCare Media; c2022.
 Chlamydia Testing; [modified 2021 Nov 9; cited 2022 Mar 17]; [about 11 screens].
 Available from: https://www.testing.com/tests/chlamydia-test/

-14. University of Rochester Medical Center [Internet].
+12. University of Rochester Medical Center [Internet].
 Rochester (NY): University of Rochester Medical Center; c2022.
 Health Encyclopedia: Chlamydia Trachomatis (Swab) [cited 2022 Mar 17]; [about 4 screens].
 Available from: https://www.urmc.rochester.edu/encyclopedia/content.aspx?contenttypeid=167&contentid=chlamydia_trachomatis_swab

-Link: https://medlineplus.gov/lab-tests/std-tests?utm_source=mplusconnect&utm_medium=service
+Link: https://medlineplus.gov/lab-tests/sexually-transmitted-infection-sti-tests?utm_source=mplusconnect&utm_medium=service

 Content:

-What are STD tests?
+What are STI tests?

 What are they used for?

-Why do I need an STD test?
+Why do I need an STI test?

 • Sexually active women under the age of 25.
 Experts recommend that women in this age group get a chlamydia test and a gonorrhea test every year.
-Sexually active women 25 years and older should be tested if they have new or multiple sex partners or have a partner who has been diagnosed with an STD.
+Sexually active women 25 years and older should be tested if they have new or multiple sex partners or have a partner who has been diagnosed with an STI.

-• People who have sex without a condom should be tested regularly for HIV and other STDs as recommended by their provider.
+• Sexually active men and women who have unprotected sex (sex without a condom) and have more than one sexual partner.
+They should be tested regularly for HIV and other STIs as recommended by their provider.

 • People with HIV.
-If you have HIV, you are at higher risk of getting another STD.
+If you have HIV, you are at higher risk of getting another STI.
 People in this group should be tested for syphilis, gonorrhea, and herpes.
 A chlamydia test is also usually recommended.

 • People who use injectable drugs.
 Sharing needles puts you at risk for HIV.
 Regular HIV testing is recommended for this group.

-• Painful urination
+• Painful or frequent urination (peeing)

 • Pain during sex